 The one exception is if your office has a less-formal or even informal dress code, This means that everyone dresses more casually than the typical workplace, and it specifically supports casual dress and footwear.
 In this case, put on your favorite strappy sandals!
 If you are required to wear a suit to work, though, resist the urge to mix those casual shoes with your more formal look.

 Wearing Open-Toed Shoes for a Job Interview

-Again, just as if you already had a job it is not the best of ideas to go casual for a job interview.
-You may think that standing out during an interview is a good thing and in many cases, that is true.
-However, standing out means showing that you are the ideal candidate for the job -- more qualified than others, or simply will be a better fit for a team environment.
-It does not mean showing off your freshly manicured toes.
+Dress for an interview in a way that shows your respect for the company and the job, and avoid going casual for a job interview unless you've been explicitly instructed to do so.
+It may seem that standing out during an interview is a good thing and in many cases, this is true.
+However, it's best to stand out because you are the ideal candidate for the job—more qualified than others, or simply a better fit for a team environment, rather than because of your freshly manicured toes.

-Whether or not the interview is for a summer internship, entry-level clerical position or a managerial position does not matter: if you are interviewing in a corporate (office) environment dress the part.
-You might think your shoes are not all that important, but by adhering to the standard and widely practiced dress codes consider acceptable for office attire you show that you are serious about the job, the company and that you will fit into a corporate environment.
+Whether or not the interview is for a summer internship, entry-level clerical position or a managerial position does not matter.
+If you are interviewing in a corporate office-type of environment, it's important to dress the part.
+By adhering to the standard and widely practiced dress codes consider acceptable for office attire, you show that you are serious about the job, the company and that you will fit into a corporate environment.

 Your Shoes Shouldn't Be What Stands Out

 In the grand scheme of things, as long as your shoes are not making a loud "look at me!" statement, you're probably okay.
 But imagine what you'd you think if you saw someone running along the beach in high heels—that they were out of place, or trying to call attention to themselves.